 Obey the terms of service of any social media platform on which you have a web presence.

-Departments, university units or organizations that have a social media presence should contact the Office of University Communications to ensure that all institutional social media sites coordinate with other Missouri State University sites and their content.
+Departments, university units or organizations that have a social media presence should contact the Office of Strategic Communication to ensure that all institutional social media sites coordinate with other Missouri State University sites and their content.

 The Web Policy considers social media sites a component of a university website.
 The website supervisor is responsible for any associated social media sites.